From UO Motor Control and Cognition Lab

 CV of Wayne Manselle (Current to November 2013)

 - Hawkes, T.D., Manselle, W. & Woollacott, M.H.
-Tai Chi and meditation-plus-exercise benefit neural substrates of executive function.
-A cross-sectional, controlled study
+Tai Chi and meditation-plus-exercise benefit neural substrates of executive function: a cross-sectional, controlled study.
+J Complement Integr Med.
+2014 Oct 8

 - Verrel J, Pologe S, Manselle W, Lindenberger U and Woollacott M (2013) Exploiting biomechanical degrees of freedom for fast and accurate changes in movement direction: coordination underlying quick bow reversals during continuous cello bowing.
 Front.
 Hum.
 Neurosci.
 7:157. doi: 10.3389/fnhum.2013.00157